Space-time nature of causality: Higher-resolutions initial marginal partitions

-We have previously seem that a higher-order 2D asymmetric partition, where each coordinate has different orders, can be used to calculate CaMI.
-This higher-order partition is expected to be generating and unique, so that Eqs. \eqref{eq:ms1} and \eqref{eq:ms2} can be used instead of Eqs. \eqref{eq:ms3} and \eqref{eq:ms4}.
-If the initial marginal order-$m$ partition is used to generate the higher order partitions, observations need to be taken considering a resolution provided by the order-$m$ partition.
-In a general situation, or when dealing with a stochastic dynamics, we should not expect that higher-order generating partitions are unique.
-It is thus interesting to verify whether a marginal partition of order $m$ along the variable $X$ ($\mathcal{L}_X(m)$) and a marginal partition of order $2m$ along the variable $Y$ ($\mathcal{L}_Y(2m)$) could be used to calculate $CaMI_{X \to Y}$. $CaMI$ calculated in this way would be measuring the mutual information between lower-resolution observation along the variable $X$ and higher-resolutions observations along the variable $Y$.
+We have previously seem that the probabilities of length-$L$ symbolic sequences representing trajectory points following an itinerary along order-1 marginal partitions can be used to calculate CaMI, and therefore, be used to detect the causal direction of the flow of information.
+We have seen that the topology of a higher-order 2D asymmetric partition, where each coordinate has different orders, can be used to determine the arrow of influence between two variables.
+The higher-order partitions were generated out of order-1 marginal partitions.
+However, in certain practical situations, for example in stochastic or experimental systems, higher-order partitions generated out of lower-order partitions should be expected to produce no discernible topological set that could orient one to the correct direction of the flow of information.
+It is thus interesting to verify whether and for which boundary conditions a marginal partition with $N_X$ boundary lines along the variable $X$ ($\mathcal{L}_X(m)$) and a marginal partition with $N_Y$ boundary lines along the variable $Y$ ($\mathcal{L}_Y(2m)$) could be used to estimate a physically consistent CaMI$_{X \to Y}$.
+Simply put, CaMI$_{X \to Y}$ calculated in this way would be obtained by measuring the mutual information between lower-resolution observations along the variable $X$ and higher-resolutions observations along the variable $Y$.

-To show that this can be indeed done, we analyse the mutual information of a system (as the one shown in Fig. \ref{fig:2logistic_maps_bidirected}), with a coupling strength $\alpha=\{0,0.05,0.1\}$ and $\beta=0.1-\alpha$.
-In Fig. \ref{fig:MI_colormaps}, we show by colors the values of the MI calculated considering Eqs. \eqref{eq:ms1} and \eqref{eq:ms2} between variables $X$ and $Y$ for a partition $\mathcal{C}^X$ for $X$ and $\mathcal{C}^Y$ for $Y$, with different number of columns and rows, respectively.
+We study the mutual information of a system (as the one shown in Fig. \ref{fig:2logistic_maps_bidirected}), with a coupling strength $\alpha=\{0,0.05,0.1\}$ and $\beta=0.1-\alpha$.
+In Fig. \ref{fig:MI_colormaps}, we show by colours the values of the MI calculated considering Eqs. \eqref{eq:ms1} and \eqref{eq:ms2} between variables $X$ and $Y$ for a partition $\mathcal{C}^X$ for $X$ and $\mathcal{C}^Y$ for $Y$, with different number of columns and rows, respectively.
 The number of N$_X$ and N$_Y$ are shown in the axis of Fig. \ref{fig:MI_colormaps}.
 Recall that CaMI$_{X\to Y}$ is just the mutual information between variables $X$ and $Y$ where the partition of $X$ has order $L$ and the partition of $Y$ has order $2L$.
-We, therefore, want to test whether only MI is capable of detecting the direction for the flow of information when a higher-order probabilistic space that has arbitrary equal rectangular areas are considered.
+In here we want to test the plausible idea that causality can also be detected when the variables are observed with different spatial resolutions.
+We, therefore, want to test whether MI is capable of detecting the direction for the flow of information when a probabilistic space has an arbitrary number of equal rectangular areas.

 In Figs \ref{fig:MI_colormaps}(a)-(c), if the partition in $X$ has the same number of cells than the partition in $Y$, MI grows with the growing of the number of cells.
 As expected, one can see that if the flow of information is from $X\to Y$ (as in panel (a)), then partitions with more cells in $Y$ than in $X$ produce larger MI (or CaMI) than partition with less cells in $Y$ than in $X$.